itflow-org/itflow/README.md

 * XML Phonebook Download - /api.php?api_key=[API_KEY]&phonebook
 * Client Email (Returns Client Name - Email Address) - /api.php?api_key=[API_KEY]&client_emails
 * Account Balance for Client (Returns Account Balance) - /api.php?api_key=[API_KEY]&client_id=[CLIENT_ID]
-NOTE: [API_KEY] - is auto generated when a company is created and shows up in General Settings.
+NOTE: [API_KEY] - is auto generated when a company is created and shows up in General Settings, this can also be changed manually.

 ### Future Todo
-* MeshCentral Integation to assign devices and easily access remote desktop within the app
+* MeshCentral Integation to assign devices to assets and easily access remote desktop within the app, as well as pull vital information such as Operating System,
 * HestiaCP Integration for intergrating domains and webclients
 * CalDAV to integrate with 3rd party calendars
 * CardDAV to integrate with 3rd party Address books